kellifeeser/hfd-microbiome/docs/github_OrganizingManuscriptAnalyses_wk12.md

         -   We are collecting significant OTUs per timepoint to allow for identification of transient or persistent enrichments
         -   Significance assessed via Wilcoxon test per OTU, fdr correction (if OTU present in both groups)
     -   We are investigating microbial shifts driven by a high-fat diet (HFD) over time, particularly in taxa (OTUs) that:
-        -   Emerge or expand in HFD-fed mice over time (even if absent at baseline/week 0) / If an OTU is absent (zero) in Control-diet Week-0, but present in HFD at later weeks, we still want to consider it enriched — even if the Wilcoxon test isn’t valid due to lack of variance in one group.
+        -   Emerge or expand in HFD-fed mice over time (even if absent at baseline/week 0) / If an OTU is undetected/absent (zero) in Week-0, but present in HFD at later weeks, we still want to consider it enriched — even if the Wilcoxon test isn’t valid due to lack of variance in one group.
-        -   Are not present or less abundant in baseline (Control-diet Week-0)
+        -   Are not present or less abundant in baseline (Week-0)
         -   May be transient or persistent, but still relevant to early or chronic HFD effects.
         -   Are classified as Gram-negative, supporting hypotheses about endotoxin (LPS) exposure, intestinal permeability, and NAFLD progression.